Pmarti53/run-buddy/README.md

 # Run Buddy, Inc

 ## Purpose
-A wenbsite that offers fitness training services
+A website that offers fitness training services

 ## Built with
 *HTML